Chart Color Schemes

 Infrastructure

-Albury has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Albury has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 23 projects likely to impact the area.
+AreaSearch has identified 23 projects that could impact the area's performance.
 Key projects include Botanic Gardens - Elm Ave Redevelopment, Punthill Albury Apartment Hotel, Main Sewer Pump Station Upgrade, and East Albury Precinct Plan.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.